The decks you need to win Hearthstone’s Battle of Tol Barad Tavern Brawl

 This deck aims to pressure your opponent from turn one and never let up.
 There are plenty of cheap cards to take a Questing Adventure from zero to hero in one turn.

-This is the cheapest competitive deck I could find.
-The only Legendary is the Quest.
+This budget-friendly deck only has one Legendary: the Quest.
 If you don’t have that, sub in a big beast.
 This is a standard zoo type strategy: flood the board with minions, hope you get some buff spells and that your opponent doesn’t get much AOE.

 Deathrattles and Giants power this deck from Hearthpwn user JakeDaSnake78.
 He even includes helpful card replacements for the more expensive cards in the list.